StevenMedvetz/stock-analysis/README.md

 </p>

 # Background
 This repository is for a personal python library I built for analyzing stock and stock portfolio data.
 It is built using OOP methods based on the yfinance and plotly libraries.
-It is broken up into two modules: Assets and Portfolio.
+It is one module with two classes: Assets and Portfolio.
 Assets, is for the analysis of a stock or group of stocks while Portfolio is for the analysis of a group of stocks weighted in a portfolio.
 There are different calculations and visualizations included in this library to save time with data analysis, but keep in mind this was built for my personal use and it is not meant to be a production level library.

 # What it's good For:
 This library is good for exploratory data analysis of stocks.
 It is meant to save time plotting and calculating standard operations in a format that suits _my_ preferences.
 You can analyze up-to-date historical data of any stock listed on yahoo finance.